Table of contents

 8.1 Strength analysis producing organisation

-- personnel responsible for conducting, checking and approving the strength analysis, as well as the qualifications of this personnel
+a. personnel responsible for conducting, checking and approving the strength analysis, as well as the competence of this personnel

-- quality requirements for analyses of different categories of importance and technical difficulty.
+e. quality requirements for analyses of different categories of importance and technical difficulty.
+[2020-03-17]

 802. The strength analyses of Safety Class 1 and 2 pressure equipment shall be conducted by sufficiently tested analysis methods.
 Fundamentals and limitations of the methods selected shall be well known, and their qualification for the analysis in question shall be checked.
-When using computer methods, such as the finite element method, the personnel conducting the calculations shall be well experienced in using the program and its features needed to perform the particular analysis.
+When using computer methods, such as the finite element method, the personnel conducting the calculations shall be well experienced in using the calculation software and its features.
 Reference calculations shall be conducted to verify the correctness of the analysis, and the checks performed by the program shall be reviewed.
+[2020-03-17]

 8.2 Evaluation and oversight of strength analysis suppliers

-805. The licence applicant or licensee shall evaluate the suppliers of strength analyses of Safety Class 1 and 2 pressure equipment by auditing their quality management systems.
+805. The licence applicant or licensee shall evaluate the suppliers of strength analyses of Safety Class 1 and 2 pressure equipment by auditing their management systems.
+[2020-03-17]

-807. Evaluation of the suppliers of strength analyses for Safety Class 3 pressure equipment can be based on a certified or otherwise independently evaluated quality management system.
+807. Evaluation of the suppliers of strength analyses for Safety Class 3 pressure equipment can be based on a certified or otherwise independently evaluated management system.
+[2020-03-17]

 8.3 Procurement of strength analyses

-809. The licence applicant or licensee’s quality management system shall include a guideline procedure defining the quality requirements to be complied with in purchasing strength analyses from approved suppliers.
+809. The licence applicant's or licensee’s management system shall include a guideline procedure defining the quality requirements to be complied with in purchasing strength analyses from approved suppliers.
+[2020-03-17]

 8.4 Strength analysis review